16 Free Resources For Cross Browser Compatible Web Development

-Based on Python and following the model-view-template architectural pattern, Django is an open source framework that makes developing a rapid and clean design.
-The framework is developed and maintained by Django foundation, a non-profit organization.
+Based on Python and following the model-view-template architectural pattern, Django is an open-source framework that makes developing a rapid and clean design.
+The framework is developed and maintained by the Django foundation, a non-profit organization.

-This is another open source framework that is based on Model-view-viewmodel(MVVM) architecture.
-It was released in 2011 and has been a favourite among many developers since it allows scalable web application development by incorporating the latest ECMA 6 script and standard web development practices.
+This is another open-source framework that is based on Model-view-viewmodel(MVVM) architecture.
+It was released in 2011 and has been a favorite among many developers since it allows scalable web application development by incorporating the latest ECMA 6 script and standard web development practices.

 Git is not related to development.
 It is a tool for maintaining version control using which you can track the changes made in your code.
 If some defect occurs in your code that is almost impossible to fix, Git can be used to go back to the previous version and undo the changes.
 For web development, version control is highly essential and Git is the best tool available in the industry.

 The responsive design got a whole lot better with the introduction of the Foundation.
 It is a group of frameworks using which, one can design beautiful templates, apps, websites, and emails that are fully responsive.
 The best feature of Foundation is that, its flexible, semantic and completely customizable with new resources being added regularly.